Rough index theory on spaces of polynomial growth and contractibility

-We are now going to define the \emph{algebraic rough character map $\HC_\ast(\uRoe(E)) \to \Huf_\ast(Y)$} for $E \to M$ a vector bundle of bounded geometry over the manifold $M$ of bounded geometry and $Y \subset M$ will be a certain quasi-lattice\footnote{see Definition \ref{defn:coarsely_bounded_geometry}}.
+We are now going to define the \emph{algebraic rough character map $\HC_\ast(\uRoe(E)) \to \Huf_\ast(Y)$} for $E \to M$ a vector bundle of bounded geometry over the manifold $M$ of bounded geometry and $Y \subset M$ will be a discretization\footnote{see Definition \ref{defn:coarsely_bounded_geometry}}.